-The Trustees have delegated the monitoring of the costs incurred by asset managers in the buying, selling, lending or borrowing of investments to the Fiduciary Manager.
+The Trustee has delegated the monitoring of the costs incurred by asset managers in the buying, selling, lending or borrowing of investments to the Fiduciary Manager.

-The Trustees recognise that portfolio turnover (being the frequency with which the assets are expected to be bought/sold) and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the Fiduciary Manager.
+The Trustee recognises that portfolio turnover (being the frequency with which the assets are expected to be bought/sold) and associated transaction costs are a necessary part of investment management and that the impact of portfolio turnover costs is reflected in performance figures provided by the Fiduciary Manager.
 However, the Fiduciary Manager will incorporate portfolio turnover and resulting transaction costs in its advice on the Scheme's investment mandates.
-When the Trustees agree a particular strategy and investment mandate, this will then set an expected level of turnover and transaction costs.
-The Trustees review and monitor the actual level of the costs and turnover against this expected level.
+When the Trustee agrees a particular strategy and investment mandate, this will then set an expected level of turnover and transaction costs.
+The Trustee monitors and reviews the actual level of the costs and turnover against this expected level.